zetaPRIME/sb.StardustSuite/working-changelog.md

 - Added explicit width for labels
 - Added wrap toggle for labels (on by default)
 - Expanded initial mouse search range dramatically to encompass even the most extreme resolutions
+- Fixed lua error on creating a tab with no title (oops)

 ### Stardust Core Lite
 - Added missing entry for Chroma theme (whoops)